 Leaving the stitch marker at the front, yarnover, and knit 1 in that same stitch.
 The stitch marker is now clipped to the front leg of the center stitch of the KYOK.

 I generally place locking markers in my knitting so that when I’m knitting by feel I can tell that I need to actually look at my knitting to see what I should do.
 Therefore, I leave the marker in one place and move it every sixth or eighth row or so, otherwise it becomes as fiddly as moving regular markers around.
 It’s up to the individual knitter to find what they’re comfortable with.

-Please feel free to ask questions about this here or in my Ravelry group.
+Please feel free to ask questions about this!

 If you find my posts like this helpful, please consider leaving a tip – there’s a link in the sidebar.
 Thank you!